Satisfactory Academic Progress Policy

-- Maintain a minimum cumulative grade point average: Undergraduate students (2.00) and Graduate or PhD students (3.00).
-The GPA will be reviewed at the end of each semester.
+- Maintain a minimum overall grade point average (GPA) of a 2.0 for Undergraduate students and a 3.0 for Graduate or PhD students.
+GPA will be reviewed at the end of each semester.

-- Complete at least 67 percent of all credits hours each semester-This will be reviewed at the end of each semester and the aggregate percentage of coursework attempted and passed must equal 67 percent or greater at each review.
-(For example a student who enrolls for 12 credit hours and completes only 8 credit hours has completed 67 percent of attempted credit hours).
+- Complete at least 67 percent of all attempted credit hours – This will be reviewed at the end of each semester and the aggregate percentage of coursework attempted and passed must equal 67 percent or greater at each review.
+(For example: a student who has attempted a total of 12 credit hours and only earns 8 credit hours has completed 67 percent of attempted credit hours).

-For transfer students: The number of transfer hours accepted at the point of admission will be used to calculate the student’s remaining eligibility under the 150 percent calculation and will be included in the quantitative calculation which includes number of credits attempted and completed.
+For transfer students: The number of transfer hours accepted at the point of admission will be used to calculate the student’s remaining eligibility under the 150 percent rule and will be included in the quantitative calculation.

 Withdrawal: A “W” grade which is recorded on the student’s transcript will be included as credits attempted and will have an adverse effect on the student’s ability to maintain satisfactory academic progress.
 Students who officially withdraw from the University must make up the deficit hours and are encouraged to attend summer school to remove the deficient hours.
 The successful completion of a course is defined as receiving one of the following grades: A, B, C or D. Courses with grades of F, I, U, and W will not qualify in meeting the minimum standard.